rzhang0716/Data-Science/Projects/Find_Donors_For_Charity/readme.md

-This is the project with supervised learning techniques
+This is the project with supervised learning techniques from Udacity Machine Learning Course